Diagnosing and treating Attention-Deficit/Hyperactivity Disorder (ADHD or ADD), Burnaby, BC

 I have been providing services for children, adolescents and adults with Attention-Deficit/Hyperactivity Disorder (ADHD/ADD) for over thirty years.
 This includes comprehensive ADHD/ADD testing/diagnosis with the aim of obtaining appropriate school, work and testing accommodations and supportive service, as well as individual behavioural treatment, such as skill development, to deal with deficit areas such as planning, attention, organization, and procrastination.

 I also provide teacher training and classroom consultations about ADHD.
 As a former classroom teacher, special education supervisor and behavioural consultant for several school districts in Canada and the United States I bring a unique set of skills and perspective to this work.

 Over thirty years ago I began seeing couples dealing with ADHD, sometimes one or more of their children had ADHD, sometimes one or both of the parents.
 For them I provided cognitive behaviour therapy to help deal with the psychological effects of ADHD and couples/relationship/family therapy to deal with the stress that ADHD can have on your relationships.
-I try to provide simple, understandable and focused treatment aimed at teaching specific skills you will find helpful in your day to day life and relationships.
+I try to provide simple, understandable and solution focused treatment aimed at teaching specific skills you will find helpful in your day to day life and relationships.
 These ADHD services are provided in my offices in Burnaby and Vancouver.

 - ADHD testing and assessment (neuropsychological and psycho-educational assessments)